36 Hours in Phoenix: How to Plan the Perfect Weekend Trip

 In the afternoon, pick a museum or two from Phoenix’s outstanding collection to explore.

 The Musical Instrument Museum (4725 E Mayo Blvd) may not sound that exciting, but once you’re inside this popular Phoenix attraction, roaming through more than 6,000 musical instruments (including pieces played by Johnny Cash, Elvis Presley and Maroon 5), you’ll find it hard to drag yourself away.
+It’s about a 30-minute drive from Pizzeria Bianco.

 The Heard Museum (2301 N Central Ave) highlights American Indian culture and art, both historical and modern.
 A key exhibit is the American Indian Boarding School Stories collection, which shares the impacts of a little-known period of American history.
-From the late 1800s, American Indian children were taken from their families and sent to boarding schools to become “civilized”.
+From the late 1800s, American Indian children were taken from their families and sent to boarding schools to become “civilised”.
 It’s a haunting exhibit about a policy that bears remarkable similarities to the Stolen Generation period of my own country, Australia.

 The Phoenix Art Museum (1625 N Central Ave) has more than 19,000 works in its permanent collection, covering American, Asian, Latin American, and modern and contemporary art.
 Prepare to spend a few hours exploring.